Fact Checked

 Although no scientific research has been carried out on this subject, anecdotal evidence suggests that some types of kratom are more addictive than others.
 Red-veined strains are often regarded as more addictive because of their higher amounts of 7-hydroxymitragynine.

-Because of this, switching to a milder, white-veined strain can lower the potential for addiction.
+Because of this, switching to a milder, white-veined strain might lower the potential for addiction.
 If you are used to highly sedative strains, try using a more balanced green-veined one, and stay away from those marketed as “enhanced.”

 If you are unwilling to switch entirely to another strain, you could still try rotating between a couple of different ones.
 This may help your body not get used to a particular alkaloid concentration, thus making the process of dependence slower.

 Is Kratom Safe?
-What Are The Risks?
+What Are the Risks?

 Kratom is considered safe, especially compared to synthetic opioids like morphine or oxycontin.
 Moreover, kratom’s composition is entirely different from opioids, and the risk of overdose death is about 1,000 times greater with opioids than it is with kratom.